redox-os/website/content/news/this-month-250930.md

 ## Kernel Improvements

-- (kernel) bjorn3 fixed Intel Meteor Lake CPUs
+- (kernel) bjorn3 fixed booting on Intel Meteor Lake CPUs
 - (kernel) bjorn3 fixed an interrupt race condition on ARM64 and RISC-V thanks to Andrey Turkin
 - (kernel) bjorn3 fixed a memory leak
 - (kernel) bjorn3 fixed and improved the debugger